cslant/telegram-git-notifier-app/README.md

 ## Information

-- Send GitHub notifications of your repositories to Telegram Bot, Groups, Channels.
+- Send GitHub notifications of your repositories to Telegram Bots, Groups, and Channels.
 - The bot must be created using the [BotFather](https://core.telegram.org/bots#6-botfather)

 ## Requirement